kubernetes/website/content/en/docs/concepts/workloads/pods/podpreset.md

    the `--runtime-config` option for the API server.
 In minikube add this flag `--extra-config=apiserver.runtime-config=settings.k8s.io/v1alpha1=true` while starting the cluster.
 1. You have enabled the admission controller named `PodPreset`.
-One way to doing this is to include `PodPreset` in the `--enable-admission-plugins` option value specified for the API server.
+One way for doing this is to include `PodPreset` in the `--enable-admission-plugins` option value specified for the API server.
 For example, if you use Minikube, add this flag: